 - Replace the raisins with dried cranberries or "craisins" or golden raisins and some chopped walnuts for a tasty cranberry walnut bread.

 - Mix and knead the dough with a bread machine or stand mixer with a dough hook attachment.

 "I used whole wheat flour instead of white and doubled the raisins.
 It turned out great I'm definitely going to make it again."
 D.D.

 " I didn't have raisins so added cranberries and sultanas.
 I reduced the salt and kneaded the dough in my bread machine.
 I got 2 loaves.
 The bread turned out great.
 It was soft and yummy.
 My husband ate almost one loaf.
 I will definitely make this again."
 L.G.

 "Love the bread.
 It was easy to make and enjoyable to put together.
 Due to some food allergies, I needed to make a few adjustments for eggs, I added them last and used an egg replacement.
-For milk, I used rice milk and added 1 1/2 tsp. of a brown sugar and molasses syrup for some binding in the rice milk and for a little kick, cinnamon about 1 1/2 tsp. also.
+For milk, I used rice milk and added 1 1/2 teaspoons of brown sugar and molasses syrup for some binding in the rice milk and for a little kick, cinnamon about 1 1/2 teaspoons also.
 Thank you for the great foundation recipe next to use this with non-wheat flour.
 Very Yummy."
 Ivie